Krabby Patty: Ingredients

 The Krabby Patty is made with a frozen meatless burger.
 It is composed of the buns, the patty, pickles, lettuce, tomatoes, cheese, ketchup, mustard, and onions.
 It may also contain one or more secret ingredients according to a Krabby Patty secret formula, though said secret formula has never been revealed in the series.

 The Krusty Krab's menu, the Galley Grub, consists mostly of ordinary fast-food items, such as french fries and sodas.
 Its signature burger, the Krabby Patty, is celebrated to a comical degree by the citizens of Bikini Bottom.
 In The SpongeBob Movie: Sponge Out of Water, Mr. Krabs states: "The Krabby Patty is what ties us all together!
 Without it, there will be a complete breakdown of social order!"
-In the Season 1 episode "Pickles", it's revealed that the burger comprises two buns, with the patty, lettuce, cheese, onions, tomatoes, ketchup, mustard, and pickles between them (in that order).
+In the Season 1 episode "Pickles" (S1E7), it's revealed that the standard Krabby Patty comprises a bottom bun, patty, lettuce, cheese, onion, tomato, ketchup, mustard, pickles, and top bun.
+Another variant, The Crying Johnny (a Krabby Patty with extra onions), is referenced as bottom bun, patty, ketchup, mustard, pickles, extra onions, lettuce, cheese, tomato, and top bun.
+(In that order.)